 As you advance in your photography skills and find that it is becoming a serious endeavor for you, you will probably want to invest in a dSLR camera.
 A DSLR is a single-lens reflex camera that is digital.
 These cameras are superior when it comes to viewing your subject just as the image is shot.
 Get a full-frame DSLR for a better image sensor, and more details.

 Create depth when you shoot landscapes.
 Give an idea of the scale by including a subject somewhere in the foreground.
 You can get decent focus on both foreground and background objects by using a small aperture setting: Something under f/8 with a standard digital camera or f/16 when using a full-frame SLR.

 All parts of the landscape will be visible in your picture, so be sure to pay attention to what will be at the front of the image.
-Make sure your foreground has a nice appearance and will show depth.
+Put more time into composing your shot’s foreground to create more striking and deep photographs.

 Take this tip into consideration!
 Learn about the shutter speeds.
 Your camera will have setting indicators for S, M, A, and P modes.
 There is a “P” that refers to program mode.
 If you choose this option, your camera will do all of the work for you because it commands the camera to judge what is right for the image.
 If you have no clue about what subject you’re photographing, the “P” setting is helpful.

 Take pictures when you leave when traveling.
 Even though your destination is probably your primary photo-taking opportunity, consider the journey as a source of promising photographic subjects, too.
 Record your travels.
 You can, for example, find many potentially interesting subjects to shoot at the airport.